kghose/groho/Readme.md

 spacecraft.

 ## The `insert` directive
-Multiple files can be combined to form the complete scenario file.
+`insert` followed by a file path inserts the text of that file into the original file at that point.
+This can be done recursively.
+In this manner, multiple files can be combined to form the complete scenario file.
 For example

 ```
 start 2050.01.01:0.5
 end 2055.01.01:0.5

 spk de432s.bsp
 pick 809 899
 spk nep086.bsp